 The American pika, typically associated with rocky talus slopes in alpine ecosystems, can also be found in the vast low-elevation lava flows of Newberry National Volcanic Monument, Craters of the Moon National Monument, and Lava Beds National Monument.
-We seek to understand the remarkable story of pika persistence and distribution in America's wild lava lands through a combination of field surveys, photo- and videography, subsurface microclimatology, GIS data analysis and cutting-edge, high-resolution aerial thermal imagery and laser altimetry.
+We seek to understand the remarkable story of pika persistence and distribution in America's wild lava lands through a combination of field surveys, photography, videography, subsurface microclimatology, GIS data analysis, and cutting-edge, high-resolution aerial thermal imagery and laser altimetry.

-“This summer, while searching for pika populations in low elevation lava flows in Central Oregon, the research team deployed a camera trap at a particular haypile which seemed promising in terms of pika observation.
+“In the summer of 2017, while searching for pika populations in low-elevation lava flows in Central Oregon, the research team deployed a camera trap at a particular haypile, which seemed promising with regard to pika observation.
 The camera trap not only captured a pika, but also prompted questions about pika behavior in terms of crepuscular activity, and resource allocation among multiple species located in the habitat.
-Camera traps in wildlife ecology have the ability to redefine concepts developed about pika and other species, which I find to be most stimulating.” - Corrinne Oedekerk, Student Researcher
+Camera traps in wildlife ecology can redefine concepts developed about pikas and other species, which I find to be most stimulating.” - Corrinne Oedekerk, Research Assistant

-Diana Popp, Corrinne Oedekerk, Emily Zamarripa, Cara Piske, Kraig Esswein, Cooper Malin, Trent Hawkins, Erin Beuttenmuller and Matt Shinderman.
+Diana Popp, Corrinne Oedekerk, Amber Lamet and Matt Shinderman.